lazerbeam-dev/lazerbeam-dev/README.md

 - 💡 Created a front end only chess AI in javascript - it is a 3 layers deep minimax algorithm (with alpha beta pruning) with piece values hard coded. i.e. not very good -- yet https://github.com/lazerbeam-dev/chessica

-- 👯 I’m looking to team up and go hyper saiyan ;)

 - 💬 Ask me about creating AI, DApps, or other technical solutions

 - 🌈 Fun fact: Everything is energy, frequency, vibration